oxwazz/schedule_pre_commit_hooks/README.md

 ## Credit

-📌 GitHub Contributions Widget is currently being developed and maintained by [Muhammad Rahmahalim](https://github.com/oxwazz).<br>
+📌 Schedule - pre-commit hooks is currently being developed and maintained by [Muhammad Rahmahalim](https://github.com/oxwazz).<br>
 Thank you!